travelmarx/scrapbook101core/docbuild/articles/get-started.md

   There are other `appsettings.json` settings you can change, but the three above are the enough to get started.
 For information on running locally for the ASP.NET MVC version of this project (called Scrapbook101), see <https://travelmarx.github.io/scrapbook101/get-started#run-local>.

-With the Cosmos DB Local Emulator running, run the solution (Visual Studio F5) and view Scrapbook101core in a browser, e.g. https://localhost:port#/.
+With the Cosmos DB Local Emulator running, run the solution (Visual Studio F5) and view {{productName}} in a browser, e.g. https://localhost:port#/.
 You should see something ressembling the following screenshot:

 ![Scrapbook101Core home page](../images/scrapbook101-running.png "Scrapbook101 Home Page")